4aykovski/fourhttp/readme.md

 # What is it

-ch-http is a TUI http client written in go.
+fourhttp is a TUI http client written in go.
 It supports generation from openAPI spec files.

 # Installation